-The The impact of a muscle pump activator on incisional wound healing compared to standard stockings and compression devices in kidney and kidney-pancreas transplant recipients: A randomized controlled trial
+The impact of a muscle pump activator on incisional wound healing compared to standard stockings and compression devices in kidney and kidney-pancreas transplant recipients: A randomized, controlled trial

-Methods: We conducted a single-centre, randomized controlled trial in which 104 patients (kidney n=94; SPK n=10) were randomly assigned to wear TED + IPC (n= 52) or MPA (n=52) for the first six days following surgery.
-Patient demographics, postoperative outcomes, and incisional wound images were taken using a HIPAA-compliant application on postoperative days (POD) 3, 5, and 30, and assessed using the validated Southampton Wound Care Score.
+Methods: We conducted a single-center, randomized, controlled trial in which 104 patients (kidney n=94; SPK n=10) were randomly assigned to wear TED + IPC (n=52) or MPA (n=52) for the first six days following surgery.
+Patient demographics, postoperative outcomes, and incisional wound images were taken using a Health Insurance Portability and Accountability Act (HIPAA)-compliant application on postoperative days (POD) 3, 5, and 30, and assessed using the validated Southampton Wound Care Score.

 Results: There were no demographic differences between the groups.
 The MPA group had a significant improvement in wound healing on POD 3 (p=0.04) that persisted until POD 5 (p=0.0003).
 At POD 30, both groups were similar in wound healing outcomes (p=0.51).
 Bayesian inferential analysis revealed that the use of TED + IPC following transplantation had inferior outcomes compared to the use of MPA with sequential moderate evidence.
 The rate of complex wound infections was significantly greater in the TED + IPC group compared to the MPA group (29% vs. 12%, respectively; p=0.03).
 Patients were more satisfied with the use of a MPA device than TED + IPC.
 No major complications were encountered in either group.